tlogesh/MyBlog/README.md

 ```

 ## Configuring Netlify CMS
 You can follow this https://www.netlifycms.org/docs/gatsby/ integration document to setup Netlify CMS.
-The major task here is to create authrization token from your repository manager and add it to your config.yml
+The major task here is to create authorization token from your repository manager and add it to your config.yml

 ## Contributing to this Blog
 1) Log in into your https://blog.logesht.dev/admin/ using your github account.
 You may need to Fork this repo if prompted.